.png)

 “Don’t judge until you try it.
 Mine stayed.
 And there are some really nice island girls.
 I see the way Nalu looks at you.
 Or is she just not the right island girl?”

-“I do remember one summer when you sort of had a girlfriend,” Locke said in his sing-song tone, completely ignoring me.
+“I remember one summer when you sort of had a girlfriend,” Locke said in his sing-song tone, completely ignoring me.

 “Locke, I was twelve.
 Doesn’t count if you’re not even through puberty.”